prphntm63/CIA-taplist/README.md

 ## About

 This repo sets up a [digital taplist](https://prphntm63.github.io/CIA-taplist/) using a github pages deployment for the frontend and a Google Sheet + Apps Script for the database/backend.
+The page is laid out for 8 taps and to be displayed on a monitor in portrait orientation.

 ## Setup Instructions